 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4K/30p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH4 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL9 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Olympus E-PL9 and Panasonic GH4 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL9 and the GH4 is in-body image stabilization (IBIS).
-The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the GH4 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the GH4 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.